-In most previous work on inquisitive semantics, the proposition expressed by a sentence is not determined by a direct recursive definition.
-Rather, it is defined in terms of the notion of support (just as in the classical setting, the proposition expressed by a sentence is usually defined in terms of truth).
+In previous work on inquisitive semantics, a number of different systems have been considered.
+We will focus here on the simplest and most well-understood system, where the proposition expressed by a sentence is defined in terms of the notion of support (just as in the classical setting, the proposition expressed by a sentence is usually defined in terms of truth).
 Support is a relation between sentences and information states (relativized to an assignment function in the first-order setting).
 Information states are modeled as sets of possible worlds (valuation functions in the propositional setting; first-order models in the first-order setting).
 Support for $L{FO}$ is defined recursively as follows.